Amrita Schools of Business: Curriculum

 Curriculum at Amrita Schools of Business is created by its Academic Council based on the intellectual contributions of Industry experts, Academic researches, Faculty, Alumnus and industry expectations.

 The school in Coimbatore houses the IBM Business Analytics Lab which was inaugurated by Mr. Kaushik Bhaskar, Vice President of Information Integration & Governance Software and India Software Labs IBM India.

+Admissions and Aid

 Admission

-Admission to Master of Business Administration degree is through score in Common Admission Test, Management Aptitude Test, Common Management Admission Test or Graduate Management Admission Test and interview.
+Admission to Master of Business Administration degree programs are through score in Common Admission Test, Management Aptitude Test, Common Management Admission Test or Graduate Management Admission Test and interview.
 Admission for online courses is based on score in qualifying examination.

 Scholarships

-The schools also offer scholarship based on Common Admission Test, Management Aptitude Test, Common Management Admission Test and Graduate Management Admission Test scores.
+The schools also offer scholarship based on Common Admission Test, Graduate Management Admission Test scores and Cumulative grade point average.